digital-asset/daml/docs/source/support/overview.rst

 A high level view of the architecture of a Daml application or solution is helpful to make sense of how individual components, APIs and features fit into the Daml Stack.

 .. figure:: architecture.png
+:alt: High level Daml architecture flowchart, described in-depth in the following two paragraphs.

 The stack is segmented into two parts.
 Daml drivers encompass those components which enable an infrastructure to run Daml Smart Contracts, turning it into a **Daml Network**. **Daml Components** consists of everything developers and users need to connect to a Daml Network: the tools to build, deploy, integrate, and maintain a Daml Application.

+Taking the diagram from left to right, the SDK acts on various components of the client application and directly on the participant nodes: it aids in the development of user code, generates code of its own, feeds into runtime components via runtime APIs, and creates participant nodes via the Ledger API.
+The client application also acts on participant nodes via the Ledger API, and the user code for that application can act on the various Daml components of the application (generated code, libraries, and runtime components) via public API.
+Participant nodes, in turn, act via an internal API on the Daml network, specifically with Daml drivers that in turn interact with infrastructure nodes.
+The infrastructure nodes can also interact with each other.
+Each client application is linked to only one participant node, but a participant node can potentially touch more than one Daml network.

 Daml Networks
 *************